fsasvari/laravel-uploadify/README.md

 #### Files and Images combined

-You can also combine files and images in one Eloquent model:
+You can also combine files and images into one Eloquent model:

 ```php
 <?php